Transfer of personal data to a third country

 Such safeguards could be specific contractual clauses that regulate the transfer in order to protect the individuals' rights.
 The Personal Data Ordinance contains rules that allow third country transfers of personal data if the transfer takes place based on certain standard contractual clauses approved by the EU Commission.

-Furthermore, the Data Inspection Board may allow third country transfers if there are adequate safeguards for the protection of the registered persons' rights.
+Furthermore, The Data Protection Authority may allow third country transfers if there are adequate safeguards for the protection of the registered persons' rights.
 This can be done either by generally applicable statutes or in individual decisions.
-In one case, the Data Inspection Board has allowed personal data transfers within a multinational group of companies where the company referred to so called Binding Corporate Rules (BCRs) as such safeguards.
-Transfers based on BCRs have also been permitted by data protection authorities in other EU countries.
+One example is transfers based on Binding Corporate Rules (BCRs) which have been permitted by the Swedish Data Protection Authority as well as by other data protection authorities in the EU countries.

 Standard contractual clauses are contractual clauses that include obligations for personal data controllers who wish to transfer data to third countries, as well as obligations for those controllers or personal data processors who receive the data.
 The clauses also regulate other aspects in connection with the transfer, such as the data subjects' rights and dispute resolution.
 The contractual clauses aim at providing adequate safeguards for the protection of individuals' rights when personal data is transferred to countries without an adequate level of protection.

 There are three different sets of standard contractual clauses to choose from.
 All of them have been approved by the EU Commission.
 Two of them regard transfers of data to other personal data controllers in third countries.
 The third set of clauses refers to data transfers to processors in a third country.
-Third country transfers of personal data based on any of these sets of contractual clauses are explicitly permitted according to the Personal Data Ordinance, and there is no need to apply for a specific decision from the Data Inspection Board.
+Third country transfers of personal data based on any of these sets of contractual clauses are explicitly permitted according to the Personal Data Ordinance, and there is no need to apply for a specific decision from The Data Protection Authority.